 When someone unlawfully enters a building or structure with no intention to steal, they could face a misdemeanor Trespassing charge.
 A Criminal Trespass charge can vary from a misdemeanor to a felony based on several factors, including the location of the trespass and the circumstances surrounding the offense.

-However, if during the unlawful entry, the person is discovered to have taken items from the property, the charges could be elevated to Burglary which is always a felony.
+Burglary turns on intent at the time of the unlawful entry or unlawful remaining: the person must intend to commit a crime inside.
+Taking property can be evidence of that intent, but no theft is required; burglary in New York is always charged as a felony.
 Under these circumstances, the initial act of breaking and entering is assumed and incorporated into the more serious Burglary charge.
 Convictions for felonies typically lead to longer sentences, and those convicted will serve their time in a state or federal prison rather than a local jail.

-Being convicted of either a misdemeanor or a felony has profound consequences for the accused, A criminal record can make it more difficult to find employment and can disqualify someone from a host of legal privileges, ranging from professional licenses and certifications to public housing or higher education financial aid.
-The more serious crime of which someone is convicted, the more severe the possible sentence which can include lengthy terms or incarceration of probation.
+Being convicted of either a misdemeanor or a felony has profound consequences for the accused.
+A criminal record can make it more difficult to find employment and can disqualify someone from a host of legal privileges, ranging from professional licenses and certifications to public housing or higher education financial aid.
+The more serious a crime of which someone is convicted, the more severe the possible sentence, which can include lengthy terms or incarceration, or probation.

 The Role of Intent in Classification of the Offense

 Intent plays a crucial role in classifying a Burglary offense in New York.
-The law requires that the individual not only unlawfully enters or remains in a building but also does so with the intent to commit a crime therein.
+The law requires that the individual not only unlawfully enter or remain in a building but also do so with the intent to commit a crime therein.
 If the prosecution cannot prove intent to commit an additional crime, the individual may face lesser charges, which might be a misdemeanor depending on the specific circumstances.

 There are several legal defenses available against breaking and entering charges, which hinge upon the absence of intent, authorization, or mistake.
 Here are some potential defenses: